toaderflorin/florintoader/_posts/2020-04-02-immutability.markdown

 </code></pre>
 </div>

-This not only encourages the use of function composition for calculating complicated things, but it also ensures that checking for equality is easy and fast.
 Since we are never mutating an existing object, checking for value equality reduces to instance equality checking.
+React also provides the concept of [pure components](https://reactjs.org/docs/react-api.html#reactpurecomponent) that automatically do a shallow compare on props and state, so we don't have to provide our own <code class="code">shouldComponentUpdate()</code> implementation.

 Quite often, beginner React developers write code like this: